Age of consent in the United States

-Minimum age of consent in the United States by state:
+Age of consent in the United States by state:

 In the United States, each state and territory sets the age of consent either by statute or the common law applies, and there are several federal statutes related to protecting minors from sexual predators.
-Depending on the jurisdiction, the legal age of consent is between 16 and 18.
+Depending on the jurisdiction, the legal age of consent (that is, the age at which one can consent to anyone older) is between 16 and 18.
+Many states also include close-in-age exemptions, which legalize sexual activity involving those under the age of consent, when both partners are close-in-age.
 In some places, civil and criminal laws within the same state conflict with each other.